fitchburgstate/game-studio-sp18/README.md

 As a novice monster hunter you’ll explore the manor, fight monsters, read journal entries left behind by the manor’s former inhabitants, and equip special elemental modifiers to your weapons that will aid you in solving puzzles in the environment and fighting special enemies.
 The story will be revealed, and you’ll have to reckon with its fatal consequences in a climactic encounter.

-HuntFell is available for download at [stoppedlock.itch.io/huntfell].
+HuntFell is available for download on [Itch.io](stoppedlock.itch.io/huntfell).
 Feel free to leave a comment there, we'd love to hear your feedback! :)

 ### Controls